 CoinbaseTrack this API

 Coinbase is arguably the most popular cryptocurrency wallet, enabling people to easily buy and sell Bitcoin, Bitcoin cash, Ethereum, and Litecoin.
 The company has made significant investments into its API.
 If you're a developer that wants to get involved in cryptocurrency trading, Coinbase should be on your shortlist of APIs to work with.

 Blockchain.comTrack this API

 This is the API for Bitcoin itself.
 Remember that Bitcoin is one example of a cryptocurrency.
-Although it exists on a distributed ledger (one of the chief selling propostions of cryptocurrencies), there is only one API for Bitcoin and the API is for accessing that ledger.
+Although it exists on a distributed ledger (one of the chief selling propositions of cryptocurrencies), there is only one API for Bitcoin and the API is for accessing that ledger.
 Other services that work with Bitcoin, such as the wallets and exchanges, use this API to work with Bitcoin.

-As already mentioned in this series (see ""), Ethereum is a blockchain-based cryptocurrency platform that enables companies to lauch their own blockchain-based cryptocurrency.
+As already mentioned in this series (see ""), Ethereum is a blockchain-based cryptocurrency Platform that enables companies to launch their own blockchain-based cryptocurrency.
 You can almost think of it as the white-labeling of blockchain.
 For example, if ProgrammableWeb were to launch its own cryptocurrency called PW Coin (don't worry, we're not), we might choose to implement the Ethereum platform to do it.
 Regardless of who has launched an implementation of Ethereum to offer a blockchain-based cryptocurrency, those implementation of Ethereum all rely on an identically designed API; the Ethereum API.
 However, just like the independent implementations of Ethereum, the implementations of the Ethereum API are independent as well which means their API endpoints are hosted at completely different web URIs.